 Bay Landscape, St Ives, Cornwall

 Sea/landscape.
 Expanse of blue/green from right margin towards left side of canvas.
 Shoreline curves from centre lower margin to left.
-Dark ochre element extends into blue, dividing sea from hills.
+Dark ochre element extends into blue dividing sea from hills.
 Suggestion of architectural structures at shore end of pier.
-White brush strokes make a jagged line on land, upper left.
+Upper left white brush strokes make a jagged line on land.